 NMIMS is known to introduce programs that are unique and target niche areas of specializations.
 With the rich tradition of the School of Business Management (SBM) has launched in association with NMIMS School of Law, a new generation program titled MBA (Law).
 This two-year full time degree program will connect dots between Law, Business and Management.

 Law and business are more interconnected than ever.
-As we move forward, lawyers will need to have deeper business insights with understanding of corporate strategies, marketing, finance, operations and human resource management, organisational dynamics, business risks and compliance requirements.
+As we move forward lawyers will need to have deeper business insights with understanding of corporate strategies, marketing, finance, operations and human resource management, organisational dynamics, business risks and compliance requirements.
 They need to have appropriate soft skills and inputs for emotional intelligence for achieving better application orientation with quality and speed of deliverables.
 More and more corporations have turned to lawyers to serve as CEOs or in other business roles, especially when the firms operate in highly regulated markets.
-School of Business Management, Narsee Monjee Institute of Management Studies has developed a 2 year MBA program to address the needs of students interested in business & law.
+NMIMS, School of Business Management has developed a two year MBA program to address the needs of students interested in business & law.

 Responsible corporate managers can rarely make any significant business decisions without awareness of the possible legal implications.
 Conversely, lawyers who advise corporate management must have an awareness of the business implications of their legal advice.
 There is always strong demand for those with the skills and understanding of the interwoven aspects of both business and law.

 MBA (Law) bridges the knowledge gap by bringing management and law together.
 All the MBA courses teach management skills but they remain lacking in the knowledge of corporate, IPR and Commercial Law.
 In the current scenario more mergers and acquisitions are taking place and a mere law graduate or a mere MBA graduate may not be capable to handle such cases.

 SBM, NMIMS' MBA (Law) Program is the first program of its kind in the nation.
 It equips its students for success, whether they aspire for leadership in business and know the value of legal expertise, or whether they're primarily interested in a career in law but seek a solid foundation in management.